Dreaming: Model-based Reinforcement Learning by Latent Imagination without Reconstruction: Conclusion

 \section{Conclusion}

 In the present paper, we proposed \proposedmethod{}, a decoder-free extension of the state-of-the-art MBRL method from pixels, Dreamer.
-A likelihood-free contrastive objective was derived by reformulating the original evidence lower bound of Dreamer.
+A likelihood-free contrastive objective was derived by reformulating the original ELBO of Dreamer.
 We incorporated the two indispensable components below to the contrastive learning: (i) independent and linear forward dynamics, (ii) the random crop data augmentation.
 By making the most of the decoder-free nature and the two components, \proposedmethod{} was able to outperform the baseline methods on difficult tasks especially where Dreamer suffers from \textit{object vanishing}.
-We believe that the proposed representation learning scheme is applicable to other MBRL methods~\citep{lee2019stochastic,han2019variational,hafner2018learning,sekar2020planning}.

 An disadvantage we observed in the experiments was that \proposedmethod{} degraded the training performance on planar locomotion tasks (e.g., Walker-walk), where the contrastive learner has to focus on not only robots but also the background texture.
 This weak point should be resolved in future work as it may affect industrial manipulation tasks where first-person-view from robots dynamically changes.
-Another future research direction is to incorporate the uncertainty-aware concepts proposed in recent MBRL studies~\citep{chua2018deep,okada2019variational,okada2020planet,lee2020sunrise}.
+Another future research direction is to incorporate the uncertainty-aware concepts proposed in recent MBRL studies~\cite{chua2018deep,okada2019variational,okada2020planet,lee2020sunrise}.
 Although we have achieved state-of-the-art results on some difficult tasks, we have often observed overfitted behaviors during the early training phase.
-We believe that this \textit{model-bias} problem~\citep{deisenroth2011pilco} can be successfully solved by the above state-of-the-art strategy.
+We believe that this \textit{model-bias} problem~\cite{deisenroth2011pilco} can be successfully solved by the above state-of-the-art strategy.

-\acknowledgments{ We thank our colleagues, Ryo Okumura, Katsuhiko Nishizawa, and Yusuke Urakami for providing the custom environments used in the experiments (UR5-reach and Connector-insert) and their support to reproduce the baseline results.
-Most of the experiments were conducted in ABCI (\textit{AI Bridging Cloud Infrastructure}), built by the National Institute of Advanced Industrial Science and Technology, Japan. }